LCD344/kirby-mailer-wrapper/readme.md

 ## Options

-The following options will be used as defaults in the wrapper class (not in drivers) if you define them in your `/site/config/config.php` file:
+The following options will be used as defaults in the wrapper class (not in drivers) if you define them in your `/site/config/config.php` file, Any parameters given to the wrapper will override those defaults.:

 ```php
 c::set('mailer.from', 'john@doe.com'); // default from email